-The Co-Chair of Governors are:

-Mrs Annette Turner a.turner@effinghamschools.org Mr Michael Henderson m.henderson@effinghamschools.org
+The Chair of Governors is: Mrs Annette Turner a.turner@effinghamschools.org

 The team can also be contacted through the School Office.

 Terminology

 Safeguarding and promoting the welfare of children is defined as:

 - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.